 If you already have all the equipment you need or if you don’t need GPUs to maintain operations, this probably won’t affect you.
 When it comes time to replace your equipment, you might pay four times what you’re used to or even more.

 The Cryptocurrency Mining Threat

-It’s estimated that as many as 55 percent of global organizations have suffered from cryptojacking, and the threat is becoming more serious than ransomware and other modern-day cyberattack methods.
+It’s estimated that as many as 55 percents of global organizations have suffered from crypto jacking, and the threat is becoming more serious than ransomware and other modern-day cyber attack methods.

 Cryptocurrency as a Payment Standard

 Remember, while some people are investing in cryptocurrency as a get-rich-quick scheme, most people value the currency because of its potential use as a real-world currency.
 As digital currency becomes more commonplace and respected, people may start using it to pay for goods and services.

 Some cryptocurrencies like SmartCash are deploying instant payment methods among others.
 This makes it more convenient for vendors to accept digital currency transactions in online and offline environments.
 It’s lucrative to adopt these payment method standards and accept a wider digital currency range.

 Of course, you can also consider getting into cryptocurrency yourself.
 You can do this as a personal investment strategy and way to diversify your income streams.
 Mining popular currencies like Bitcoin and Ethereum is hard to make profitable.
 This is because of the number of people in the game and the overhead costs associated with starting and running a mining rig.
 However, you can still buy digital currency the same way you might buy a stock or bond.

 All of these potential effects and opportunities specifically relate to cryptocurrency.
 They don’t consider blockchain’s enormous potential it could have on businesses and the overall economy.
 It’s time to research cryptocurrency and keep an eye on your competitors.
 The game may change quickly from here on out.